 But our ambition was bigger than that, so we started to experiment with having a camera in the studio so that the audience could see the performance as well as hear it.
 We’d seen live performances broadcast from radio stations on the BBC – they called it visual radio.
 We’d all grown up with live music TV shows, like The Old Grey Whistle Test and The Tube, but that was old school and we were in the internet age, so we looked at live streaming to Facebook.
 This made us realise that we needed a better set, so we put up black backdrops and added stage lighting.

 And all of that was fine – as long as the band consisted of two or three people max.
 So we moved the whole set out of the main studio into a slightly larger space that was normally used as the radio station’s reception area.
 That meant that we had to move out tables, sofas, filing cabinets and re-organise our tech each time we did a show.
-We’d start the transformation at 2pm on a Saturday afternoon, rehearse the show at 7pm, go live at 9pm and finish putting it all back together for radio station use by 2.00am.
-A lot of work, but it meant we could have more musicians and . . . drum kits!
+We’d start the transformation at 2pm on a Saturday afternoon, rehearse the show at 7pm, go live at 9pm and finish putting it all back together by 2.00am …ready for the breakfast show on the radio.
+It was a lot of work, but it meant we could have more musicians and . . . drum kits!
 The show gradually evolved and became Soundcheck.

 Then one day we realised that our dream was outgrowing the radio station.